rui314/mold/BUGS.md

 de-duplicate them before processing.
 Adding more than one DT_NEEDED entry for the same shared object is illegal and causes mysterious issues like this.

+# Copy relocations and symbol aliases

+environ, _environ and __environ point to the same location in libc.so, so when we create a copy relocation for one of the symbols, we need to do that for all of them.
+Otherwise, they'll end up pointing to different places which causes a very mysterious issue.

+# DT_DEBUG and gdb

+If you forget to add an entry with type DT_DEBUG to .dynamic, gdb's `info sharedlibrary` command doesn't print out a list of shared libraries loaded to memory.
+The value of the entry doesn't matter, so it can be just zero.
+The existence of it is important.